Q4OS Frequently asked questions, user manual, rev. 07/2021

 Sure, the preferred way is to proceed installation from 'Live' CD, as it gives you bootloader install option.
 If you let installer to install Grub bootloader, it will autodetect available operating systems including Windows and offer them all on every boot.
-If you want to keep Windows bootloader, do not remember to uncheck related checkbox during installation.
+If you want to keep Windows bootloader, don't forget to uncheck the related checkbox during installation.

 We strongly recommend to backup all your data before, please read installation instructions.

 Left-click to 'mixer' icon in the system tray, and click to 'Mixer' button to check and update audio mixer levels.
 Make sure there is the 'PulseAudio' sound card selected in the top right corner of the 'kmix' mixer window.
 Then run command in terminal and check debug output:

 $ artsplay /opt/trinity/share/sounds/KDE_Startup.wav